Choose another lake

 Good

-The black crappie population was sampled by 225 stock sized fish by electrofishing in 2022.
-The black crappie electrofishing collection rate was 1.9 fish per minute for all sizes in 2022.
-This rate was above the 5 year average of 1.7 fish per minute of electrofishing.
-The black crappie sample shows a low number fish in the YOY class from 2.4 to 5.9 inches long and multiple year clasess from 7.9 to 14.0 inches long.
-The body condition was still a very good Wr of 107 for the fish over 8 inches.
-The white crappie population was again sampled at a low density at .17 fish per minute.
-The size range was from 8.7 to 13.0 inches in length.
-The body condition average was very good at a Wr of 107.
-This dense crappie population with larger fish present, will feed on the gizzard shad population and also provide additional predation upon potential exotic and invasive fish species reproduction.
+The black crappie population was sampled by 151 stock-sized fish by electrofishing in 2023.
+The black crappie electrofishing collection rate was .81 fish per minute for all sizes in 2023.
+This rate was below the previous 5-year average of 2.2 fish per minute of electrofishing.
+The black crappie sample shows a low number of fish in the YOY class up to 5.9 inches long and multiple year classes from 7.9 to 14.0 inches long.
+The body condition was still good for the fish over 8 inches.
+The white crappie population was again sampled at a low density at .14 fish per minute.
+The size range was from 5.9 to 13.6 inches in length.
+The body condition average was very good.
 The future emergence of the white crappie population to a common occurrence will probably depend upon the water clarity.
 In a lake habitat with both species of crappie, the black crappie tend to dominate in clearer water, while the white crappie tend to succeed with more turbid conditions.
-The current crappie regulation is a 9 inch minimum size limit and a maximum harvest of 25 fish per day per angler.
-The goal of this regulation is to maintain a dense crappie population and allow a sustainable high, yearly harvest.
+The overall crappie density was reduced in both the trap netting and electrofishing surveys in 2023.
+This lower density trend is evident in all the Centrarchidae populations in Emiquon in 2023.
+A dense crappie population with larger fish present, will feed on the gizzard shad population and provide additional predation upon potential exotic and invasive fish species reproduction.

 LARGEMOUTH BASS

-In 2022, the largemouth bass population was sampled by 101 fish by electrofishing.
-The largemouth bass population was defined by an average year of recruitment with 11 fish sampled from 3.7 to 8.0 inches.
-The fall 2022 electrofishing survey indicated that the largemouth bass population density has begun to drop.
-The collection rate of stock size bass (over 8 inches) dropped from 1.4 fish per minute in 2021 at 155 pounds per hour, to .67 fish per minute at 87 pounds per hour in 2022.
+In 2023, the largemouth bass population was sampled by 90 fish by electrofishing.
+The largemouth bass population was defined by an average year of recruitment with 8 fish sampled from 4.4 to 8.0 inches.
+The fall 2023 electrofishing survey indicated that the largemouth bass population density has continued to drop.
+The collection rate of stock-sized bass (over 8 inches) dropped from 1.4 fish per minute in 2021 at 155 pounds per hour, to .67 fish per minute at 87 pounds per hour in 2022, and down to .44 fish per minute at 65 pounds per hour in 2023.
 This was a decline from the 2.5 fish per minute and 246 pounds per hour collected in 2020.
+The goal is a collection rate of 1 bass per minute.
 The bass population structure is currently skewed high due to the limited number of fish under 12 inches in length.
-The PSD value of 86 is above the typical objective of a PSD index rating of from 40 to 60.
-In other words, 86% of the Emiquon bass population was over 12 inches in length.
-The RSD15 value of 49, RSD18 value of 17 and RSD19 value of 7 were also very high.
-The body condition rating (Wr) did remain in the good level at an average of 100 in 2022.
-The previous 5 years had shown a trend of lower body condition values into the 80’s for the bass from 16 to 19 inches.
-In 2021 and 2022 the largemouth bass data was much improved for this size group of fish.
+84% of the Emiquon bass population was over 12 inches in length.
+The body condition rating did remains at a good level.
+The previous 5 years had shown a trend of lower body condition values for the bass from 16 to 19 inches.
+In 2021 thru 2023 the largemouth bass data was much improved for this size group of fish.
 Overall, the largemouth bass population appears to be declining in overall density.
 The population appears to be in balance with the current forage and water conditions available in the Emiquon Preserve.
 The main concern will be the need for stronger year class production and recruitment over the next several years.
-The goal of the initial 18 inch minimum size limit was to create a high density bass population.
+The goal of the initial 18-inch minimum size limit was to create a high density bass population.
 The predation exerted by this population is necessary to control the exotic and invasive fish reproduction and recruitment that may occur.
 This predation is also the key to maintain the native species balance within the habitat.

 PUMPKINSEED